Workshape/mandi/README.md

 #### Events

-Nimda is an EventEmitter
+Mandi is an EventEmitter

-* `log` [ `String message` ] Nimda emits events for each of its logs - the app can also be muted using the `quiet` configuration option, so that it's possible to manage logs in a custom way
+* `log` [ `String message` ] Mandi emits events for each of its logs - the app can also be muted using the `quiet` configuration option, so that it's possible to manage logs in a custom way

 Basic configuration
 ---

-The configuration defaults to the one in `config/default.json` but it passed to the `Nimda` constructor
+The configuration defaults to the one in `config/default.json` but it passed to the `Mandi` constructor

 #### Configuration options:

 * `publicUrl` (Env. `PUBLIC_URL`) The base URL the CMS will be served at (without trailing slash)
-* `basePath` The base path the CMS will be served at (useful if mounting an instance of Nimda on a pre-existing HttpServer)
+* `basePath` The base path the CMS will be served at (useful if mounting an instance of Mandi on a pre-existing HttpServer)
 * `secret` (Env. `SECRET`) A secret used to hash passwords
 * `port` (Env. `PORT`) The port the website is gonna be served at by Node.js
-* `mongo.url` (Env `MONGO_URL`) The URL of the mongo database (by default `mongodb://localhost/nimda
+* `mongo.url` (Env `MONGO_URL`) The URL of the mongo database (by default `mongodb://localhost/mandi
 * `aws.key` (Env. `AWS_KEY`) Your Amazon Web Services key (optional - AWS configuration is used for S3 file uploads, but will fall back on local file system if not setup)
 * `aws.secret` (Env. `AWS_SECRET`) Your Amazon Web Services secret
 * `aws.bucket` (Env. `AWS_S3_BUCKET`) Your Amazon Web Services S3 Bucket name